 - Application-level 4K I/O, consistent sub-250 microsecond latency on high-speed networks, unlimited random IOPs performance – linear scaling in line with the size of the cluster

-- Automated built-in hybrid storage to expand the namespace from fast flash to hard disk storage via tiering to on-premises or cloud object storage
+- Automated built-in tiering to expand the namespace from fast flash to object storage either on-premises or in the cloud

 - Strong security features including encryption (at-rest and in-flight), authentication, key management, LDAP

 - Fully distributed data and metadata to ensure that there are no hotspots in the storage cluster